QuadrupedGPT: Towards a Versatile Quadruped Agent in Open-ended Worlds: Introduction

 \section{Introduction}

-Quadruped pets like cats and dogs are naturally agile creatures, known for their flexible gaits and ability to easily traverse various terrains.
-However, they typically require extensive training to learn advanced cognition to comprehend and obey human commands (e.g., guide dogs).
-Inspired by the dream of companions that combine human-like cognitive abilities with the physical agility of pets, researchers have made significant exploration towards this goal.
-Yet, current works in quadruped robotics~\cite{margolis2023walk,yang2023iplanner,lee2020learning} primarily focus on teaching agents fundamental skills such as various gaits (e.g., jump, climb and parkour~\cite{zhuang2023robot}) and path planning~\cite{cao2022autonomous,hoeller2021learning}.
-Despite these advancements, most of these works fall short of developing a holistic versatile agent capable of autonomously mastering a broad range of quadruped tasks using only conventional sensory inputs, such as images and audio.
+Pets like cats and dogs are naturally agile creatures, yet they often require extensive training to understand and follow human commands.
+Inspired by this agility, researchers have made significant explorations in teaching quadruped robots basic skills such as locomotion and navigation~\cite{margolis2023walk,zhuang2023robot,yang2023iplanner,lee2020learning}.
+However, most efforts fall short of developing a holistic agent capable of handling cognitively demanding tasks that require a seamless integration of these basic skills.
+As robotic agents become increasingly vital in dynamic real-world environments, the challenge lies not only in mastering movement and navigation, but also in enabling autonomous decision-making and long-term planning.

-Recently, advancements in large multi-modal models (LMMs)~\citep{gpt4o,zheng2024unicode,li2023blip} have highlighted their potential as versatile tools.
-Once pre-trained, these LMMs can support multi-round communication with humans~\cite{liu2024visual,zhang2023video}, automate intricate tasks like code generation~\cite{roziere2023code}, and formulate high-level strategies for long-term objectives~\cite{zheng2023steve,feng2023llama}.
-For example, Voyager~\cite{wang2023voyager} introduces a lifelong learning agent in MineCraft~\cite{fan2022minedojo}, which continually learns new skills and uncovers insights through self-exploration.
-Compared to humanoid intelligence, the applications of quadruped agents in emulating pet-like behaviors are relatively simpler, presenting a promising avenue for developing general-purpose agents in the real world.
-Considering this, we pose the question: ``Could we develop an LMM-based quadruped agent that brings together the agility of pets with the cognitive abilities of humans, enabling it to explore and interact with our open-ended world without human intervention?''
+Recent progress in large multi-modal models (LMMs)~\cite{gpt4o,zheng2024unicode,li2023blip} have highlighted their potential as versatile tools~\cite{liu2024visual,zhang2023video,roziere2023code,zheng2023steve,feng2023llama}, laying the foundation for the development of holistic agents~\cite{wang2023voyager}.
+Quadruped robots, with their ability to emulate pet-like behaviors, offer a promising avenue for developing such agents that can operate autonomously in the real world.
+Considering this, we ask: \textit{``Could we develop an LMM-enpowered agent that brings together the agility of pets with the cognitive abilities of humans, enabling it to interact with our open-ended world without human intervention?''}